Breaking Up with the CANDY GUILT

 So, what are you going to do about it?

-You are going to focus on your ability to choose for yourself and take ownership of whatever your decision may be.
-Easier said than done, I totally get that, but I have listed some ways I feel will help make it easier.
+Focus on your ability to choose for yourself and take ownership of whatever your decision may be.
+Easier said than done, I totally get that, but I have listed some ways I know will help make it easier.

 Practice conscious thought.
 This is where ownership of your choices comes in.
 When you consume the trigger food (in this case the candy) ask yourself questions like: